 What is the advantage of working with a forensic pathologist?

 Forensic Pathologists receive specialized education that allows them to analyze injuries based on their real-world causes rather than just their physiological root cause.
-Dr. Chundru has extensive training in this work and can draw together findings from different resources to render a compelling opinion.
+Dr. Chundru has extensive training in this work and can draw together findings from different resources to render an opinion.

 I'm based in a different city.
 Can Dr. Chundru help me?